kyma-project/serverless/docs/user/07-70-function-specification.md

 Python
 </summary>

-By default, a failing Function simply throws an error to tell the Event Service to reinject the event at a later point.
-Such an HTTP-based Function returns the HTTP status code `500`.
-In case you manage to invoke a Function successfully, the system returns the default HTTP status code `200`.

-Apart from these two default codes, you can define custom responses in all Python runtimes using the **HTTPResponse** object available in Bottle.
+To define custom responses in all Python runtimes, use the **HTTPResponse** object available in Bottle.

-This object will need to be instantiated and can be customized.
+This object must be instantiated and can be customized.
 For more information, read [Bottle API documentation](https://bottlepy.org/docs/dev/api.html#the-response-object).

 The following example shows how to set such a custom response in Python for the HTTP status code `400`: